ProvableHQ/leo-examples/upgrades/02_admin.md

 In the `admin` directory, you'll find a Rust CLI utility `sign-deployment` which can be used to sign deployment transactions with a separate private key.

-This can be especially useful if you are storing your admin key on a seperate, air-gapped machine.
+This can be especially useful if you are storing your admin key on a separate, air-gapped machine.